JustTrott/MediPedia-server/README.md

 A FastAPI backend application for medicine reviews with OpenFDA and Cohere AI integration.

+The deployment is accessible at https://medipedia-server.onrender.com/

+NOTICE: The deployment spins down after 10 minutes of inactivity, so it may take a while to wake up. (up to 50 seconds).
+Please be patient when trying out our API/Main server deployment.

 ## Features

 -   Medicine information from OpenFDA API